 The unit is one run.
 Not one user, not one month, not one workflow.
 One execution start to finish.
 This is the cleanest unit AI software has ever had, and most builders still think in SaaS terms.
 A SaaS app charges $20 per seat per month whether the user logs in zero times or 200 times.
 An agent has no such buffer.
 Every call has a real bill attached: tokens to the model vendor, milliseconds to the infrastructure, occasionally a paid API call to a third-party tool.

 For a builder shipping on a marketplace, the margin per run is the entire game.
 If a run pays $0.50 and costs $0.45 to execute, the platform absorbs the squeeze.
-If the run pays $0.50 and the builder's take is $0.10 with zero execution responsibility, the builder is structurally profitable from run one.
+If the builder's take on that same run is pure profit with zero execution responsibility, the builder is structurally profitable from run one.
 That is the difference between paying for your own infra and shipping on a take-rate platform.

 The cost stack of a single agent run